aflah02/LLM-Latent-Source-Preferences/README.md

 3. To run experiments using the OpenAI APIs you can just install the dependencies mentioned in `requirements.txt`.
 The experiments were run using Python 3.11.2

-For experiments involving local models we use SGLang the SGLang docker container -
+For experiments involving local models we use the SGLang docker container -

 ```
 docker run --gpus all -it \